VIII. COMPARISONS WITH PREVIOUS YEAR(S).

 DEA is currently in the process of implementing an electronic redaction program.

-The following efforts were made by the USPC to improve timeliness of FOIA performance: hiring of additional FOIA staff; reorganization of responsibilities for FOIA staff members; and participation in training programs.
+The following efforts were made to improve timeliness of FOIA performance: hiring of part-time and temporary staff; reorganization of FOIA staff responsibilities; and additional training programs.